Skip to main content

 The sites can shred the copies they have made as per their department document retention and destruction schedule.

-If there is litigation, the original file will be provided to the chief legal officer and/or other agency personnel as needed by the vice president Corporate Compliance.
-Files involved in litigation will remain at the Main Office under the oversight of the chief legal officer until the litigation ends.
-Upon conclusion of the litigation the files will be sent to GRM by the Corporate Compliance Department using the Corporate Compliance GRM account.
+If there is litigation, the original file will be provided to the Chief Legal Officer and/or other agency personnel as needed by the Chief Compliance Officer/VP Corporate Compliance.
+Files involved in litigation will remain at the Main Office under the oversight of the Chief Legal Officer until the litigation ends.
+Upon conclusion of the litigation the files may be sent to GRM by the Corporate Compliance Department using the Corporate Compliance GRM account or destroyed if records have reached their retention period